-The process is facilitated by RMD and a Risk Control Self Assessment ("RCSA") process has been implemented to enable management to identify and assess the risks under their areas of supervision and control on a continual basis.
+RMD facilitates risk assessment and monitoring mainly through the Risk Control Self Assessment ("RCSA") process to enable Business Units to identify and assess key risks under their areas of supervision and control on a continual basis.
 This serves as a trigger point to determine Key Risk Indicators ("KRIs") for operational risk monitoring purposes.